Aashishsharma/Learnings/Design Patterns/JS Design Patterns.md

 Hence we just need to create classes for all the different variations and not for all possible permutation / combination of those variations

+###### **Usecase** -
+Ecommerce Discount classess -

+1. You have n type of products
+2. You have m types of discounts (discount by manufacture, platfrom discount, season discount, credit card discount)
+3. instead of creating n*m products, create Discount decorator class which implements + has a product class, each separate discount type will have its concrete impl of Decorator class

 ##### 2. Facade (the front of a building) pattern
 The Facade Pattern provides a unified interface to a set of interfaces in a subsytem.
 Facade defines a higherlevel interface that makes the subsystem easier to use.
 ![alt text](PNG/Facade1.PNG "Title")